 - Tarptent – High quality and amazing name in the thru-hiking community, they have a tent to suit nearly any need, ranging from $200-$700+.Ultimately, how much you should spend on a tent is up to you and how much money you have available

 Ultimately, the best tent choice depends on how much money you would like to invest, how often you plan to use it, and what weather conditions are expected.

 Also, make sure to check out their closeout and bargain pages for some sweet deals!

 Price Range Based on Tent Weight

-When it comes to how much you should spend on a tent, it really depends on how much weight you are able to carry.
+When it comes to how much you should spend on a tent, it really depends on how much weight you can carry.

 If you want something that is simple and easy, dependable, and lightweight for upwards of 180 days then you will need to splurge.

-In this case, tents with a higher price tag tend to offer better quality and durability which can be worth the extra cost for a majority of thru-hikers.
+In this case, tents with a higher price tag tend to offer better quality and durability which can be worth the extra cost for most thru-hikers.